 Each room in your home is different, so the floor under your feet should fit how you actually use the space.
 Here’s how I’d break it down:

-• Home Office: If you spend hours at your desk, your feet will thank you for some extra cushioning.
-Luxury vinyl or laminate with a good underlay keeps comfortable flooring, even if you’re standing or pacing during calls.
+- Home Office: If you spend hours at your desk, your feet will thank you for some extra cushioning.
+Luxury vinyl or laminate with a good underlay keeps the flooring comfortable, even if you’re standing or pacing during calls.

-• Hallways & Entryways: These areas take a beating.
-Go with something that holds up—engineered wood or luxury vinyl can handle all that foot traffic without wearing out, and they still feel good underfoot.
+- Hallways & Entryways: These areas take a beating.
+Go with something that holds up engineered wood or luxury vinyl, which can handle all that foot traffic without wearing out, and they still feel good underfoot.

-• For Seniors: Safety and comfort matter most.
+- For Seniors: Safety and comfort matter most.
 Choose stable, slip-resistant, and cushioned flooring.
-Low-pile carpet, cork, or cushioned vinyl help prevent slips and make moving around easier on the joints.
+Low-pile carpet, cork, or cushioned vinyl helps prevent slips and makes moving around easier on the joints.

 Flooring Types That May Feel Tiring Over Time